Frangula alnus: Invasive species

 Frangula alnus was probably introduced to North America about 200 years ago, and in Canada about 100 years ago.
 It was planted for hedgerows, forestry plantings, and wildlife habitat, but has become an invasive species, invading forests in the northeastern United States and wetlands and moist forest in the Midwestern United States.
 It is predicted to continue to expand its North American range with time.
 Its invasiveness is assisted by its high adaptability and pollution tolerance.
 It is one of three species of buckthorn that occurs without cultivation in eastern Canada.

 It invades forests and grows in the understory in spots with a lot of light.
 These areas, usually where a tree has fallen, normally allow locally native tree seedlings to grow and eventually fill in the gap in the canopy.
 But when Frangula alnus invades and grows in these locations, its dense canopy prevents light from reaching the ground and therefore prevents other seedlings from growing.
 It tends to grow more densely and with larger individuals in lower topographical areas with moist, fertile soils, and is very problematic for land managers in areas where it is non-native.
 Uplands forests are not invaded as easily as lower lying ones.
 Hemlock-oak stands, which tend to be older stands of trees, are much less suitable for Frangula alnus because the density of the tree canopy creates a more shady environment that is not as suitable for Frangula alnus.
 Eastern white pine stands are easily invaded because they allow more light to reach the forest floor, and tree stands that are cut are very quickly invaded while undisturbed stands are rarely invaded.

 Habitat fragmentation

 Although considered an invasive species in North America, In other places, such as Northern Ireland, Frangula alnus has suffered greatly from habitat loss.
 This is due to the decline in its preferred habitats, which are boglands.
-It is currently only found on the southern side of Lough Neagh, but it the past, it was also found on the northern side of the lake.
+It is currently only found on the southern side of Lough Neagh, but in the past, it was also found on the northern side of the lake.
 Compared to other populations of Frangula alnus, the population in Ireland also has lower genetic diversity.